wimmatthyssen/Hyper-V-VM-Template/README.md

 Since I perform extensive research and testing, I often work with a variety of virtual machines (VMs) that are built and rebuilt frequently.
 As a result, I primarily deploy them from a pre-configured template (base or golden image).

-Currently, this repository includes the following PowerShell scripts
+Currently, this repository includes the following PowerShell scripts:

 - **Deploy-BgInfo-WS2012-R2.ps1**